bump-sh/docs/src/_help/specification-support/asyncapi-support.md

 - `scramSha512`
 - `gssapi`

-To describe these authentication types, please use our [custom `x-topics` property](/help/doc-topics) for now.
+To describe these authentication types, please use our [custom `x-topics` property](/help/enhance-documentation-content/topics/) for now.

 ## readOnly and writeOnly properties

 JSON Schema provides the possibility to declare a property as read or write only.
 Read more in [the JSON Schema section of this documentation](/help/specification-support/json-schema#readonly-and-writeonly-properties).

-## Add topics to your documentation

-You can add extra information to your documentation by using Bump.sh custom `x-topics`.

-Read more in the [Topics section of this documentation](/help/doc-topics).